|

 3.00 Credits

 An empirical analysis of the electoral systems through which citizens in democracies select leaders and influence public policy and factors that influence how and whether people vote; considers major recent changes in the United States' electoral system and alternatives to it.
-Offered winter semester.
 Prerequisites: PLS 102, STA 215, and PLS 300.

 Prerequisite: